The Artists-in-Residence Program Overview

 - Access granted to studios outside your assigned department

 SPECIFICS PER DEPARTMENT:

-- 2-D Department: easels, tables, wall space, 2 printing presses, running water, ample natural light.
+- 2-D Department: easels, tables, wall space, 3 printing presses, desktop Mac Pros with Adobe

 - All residents are required to work 12 hours a week for the Armory.
 Tasks include but are not limited to: